 fs.promises and FileHandle Cleanup

-fs.promises changes how filesystem work reports completion.
-FileHandle changes who owns the open descriptor.
+fs.promises changes how filesystem operations report that they are done.
+FileHandle changes who owns the open file descriptor.

 fs.promises and FileHandle

-The larger shift is FileHandle. fs.promises.open() returns an object that owns the descriptor and exposes descriptor-scoped methods.
-The file descriptor covered in subchapter 01 is still there, but application code usually manages it through the object instead of passing a raw integer around.
+FileHandle is the bigger shift. fs.promises.open() returns an object that owns the descriptor and gives you methods tied to that descriptor.
+The raw fd from the previous subchapter is still there, but most application code should use the object instead of passing an integer around.

 The fs.promises Namespace